Belize News, Reporter.bz – REPORTER NEWSPAPER

 Saturday, Feb.
 1st.
 2020 –

-Police have set up strategic checkpoints in an attempt to detain the three men seen here savagely beating another man at the entrance of Old Belize on the George Price Highway this morning.
+Police have set up strategic checkpoints in an attempt to detain the three men seen here savagely beating another man at the entrance of Old Belize on the George Price Highway this morning (Sat.
+Feb, 1st.).
 We are in the process of verifying the victim’s name and his condition at this time.

 More details about this developing news will be available here, VIA UPDATES on this page.